-- 3.1 Every attempt should be made to resolve the matter through informal discussion or through informal representation by a trade union official etc. The headteacher or other senior manager should respond as quickly as possible to an informal approach, not necessarily in writing.
-If, however, the aggrieved party is dissatisfied with the response or if no response has been forthcoming, within a reasonable period, the teacher should initiate the first stage of the formal grievance procedure. - 3.2 Stage 1 The teacher should submit a formal written statement of grievance to the headteacher which should outline clearly the nature of the grievance.
-The statement could also include reference to the resolution sought by the aggrieved party.
+- 1.1 Every attempt should be made to resolve the matter through informal discussion or through informal representation by a trade union official etc. The headteacher or other senior manager should respond as quickly as possible to an informal approach, not necessarily in writing.
+If, however, the aggrieved party is dissatisfied with the response or if no response has been forthcoming, within a reasonable period, the teacher should initiate the first stage of the formal grievance procedure. - 1.2 Stage 1 The teacher should submit a formal written statement of grievance to the headteacher (using the attached Grievance Appeal form T/GRIEV) which should outline clearly the nature of the grievance.
 The headteacher will convene a formal grievance hearing within 10 working days (or otherwise by mutual agreement) of receipt of the written statement of grievance.
 The teacher will have the right to be represented at the hearing and the headteacher will respond in writing to the formal statement of grievance within 5 working days of the date of the hearing.
 Where the headteacher is the aggrieved party, the formal statement of grievance should be submitted to the director or nominee.
-In line with paragraph 2.2 above, there may be other circumstances where it would not be appropriate for the headteacher to hear the grievance at Stage 1, in which case the grievance should be submitted directly to the director. - 3.3 Stage 2 Should the teacher be dissatisfied with the decision of the headteacher, there shall be a right of appeal to the director.
-A statement of appeal must be submitted in writing within 10 working days of receipt of the headteacher's decision explaining the reasons for continuing dissatisfaction.
-The director or nominee will convene a formal appeal hearing within 10 working days of receipt of the written statement of appeal.
-The director or nominee shall respond in writing to the aggrieved teacher within 5 working days of the date of the hearing. - 3.4 Stage 3 If the teacher remains dissatisfied with the response from the director there shall be a right of appeal to the Personnel Appeals Panel.
-The Personnel Appeals Panel should hear the case within 20 working days of the notice to appeal.
-The teacher will have the right to be represented at the hearing and the Panel will respond in writing to the appeal within 5 working days of the date of the hearing. - 3.5 Stage 4 The final decision of the local authority can be submitted to the Joint Secretaries of the Scottish Negotiating Committee for Teachers for consideration through its appeals process only if the subject matter of the original grievance relates to the interpretation or implementation of a national agreement promulgated by the SNCT (see paragraph 7 of the SNCT constitution at Appendix 1).
+In line with paragraph 2.2 above, there may be other circumstances where it would not be appropriate for the headteacher to hear the grievance at Stage 1, in which case the grievance should be submitted directly to the director.

+1.3 Stage 2 - If the teacher is dissatisfied with the reply and wishes to pursue the grievance further, the teacher as appropriate should report the matter to the local representative of the Trade Union of which the teacher is a member.
+The teacher or, if appropriate, the employee's Trade Union representative shall, within 10 working days of receipt of the reply, raise in writing on Form T/GRIEV the issue with the Director of Educational and Social Services.
+The Director of Educational and Social Services (or the nominated senior officer) shall convene a meeting to hear the grievance in the presence of the employee and if appropriate the Trade Union representative.
+The meeting shall be held within 10 working days of notification to the Director of Educational and Social Services (or the nominated senior officer).